Projects

 - L.A.M.B.D.A.
 Long-term Assemblage MAR(1)-Based Data Analysis.
 LAMBDA is a MatLab toolkit designed to do MAR-1 based data analysis on long-term datasets (i.e., time series).
 LAMBDA website

 - Chinook: Simple web-based workshop development tools for interactive workshops and symposia.
-Beta-version up at iugo-cafe.org Available for download.
+This is the platform that provides access to my on-line version of (non-UW) workshops.